AY2425S2-CS2103T-T11-3/tp/docs/DeveloperGuide.md

 ### Partial Searching

 1. Add support for partial and fuzzy searching. e.g. `John` will match `John Doe`, and `ball` will match `Basketball Training`.

+### Maximum Number of residents in a room
+1. Add support for setting a maximum number of residents in a room.